openshift/openshift-origin-design/web-console/knikubevirt/VMIs/VMIs.md

 In the VMI’s details page, the owner VM will be represented with a link, so users can click and get there and vice versa.
 The term ‘Owner’ will be further explained in a popover.
-We chose to use the term ‘Owner’ to align with the current phrasing along the console.

 ## Adding a link to the VMI from the VM details page